nic269/react-movie-reservation/README.md

 $ yarn start or npm run start
 ```

-Then you can access the application by url:
+Then you can access the application by this url:

 ```
 http://localhost:3000